samuel-ntsua/DataScience_with_R-programming/README.md

 * TOTCHG : Hospital discharge costs
 * APRDRG : All Patient Refined Diagnosis Related Groups

+`This is the link to the source data at Wisconsin School of Business.`
+The data is part of the resources accompanying the textbook ```Regression Modeling with Actuarial and Financial Applications by Edward W. Frees.ISBN: 9780521135962```  : [HospitalCosts](https://instruction.bus.wisc.edu/jfrees/jfreesbooks/Regression%20Modeling/BookWebDec2010/CSVData/HospitalCosts.csv)

-The goals of this project are:
+`The goals of this project are:`
 - To record the patient statistics, the agency wants to find the age category of people who frequent the hospital and has the maximum expenditure.
 - In order of severity of the diagnosis and treatments and to find out the